tendermint/spec/spec/consensus/light-client.md

 Ideally, it should never trust a header, which was forged by malicious validators.

+### Connectivity requirement

-To meet the above requirement, it **must be connected to at least one honest full node**.
+To meet the above requirement, it must be connected to at least one honest full node.
+This is sufficient so long as there's no fork on the main chain.

+If there is a fork on the main chain, it means that two full nodes have decided on two different headers for the same height.
+Then the requirement would at least require that the lite client is **connected to one honest full node on each branch of the fork**.

+_Assumption_: no more than `2f` of the nodes are malicious (`f+1` are honest). otherwise, they could create more forks.

 In practice, this means connecting to 1 or more geographically distributed full nodes (called witnesses), which belong to different companies.
 Note this number does not include the primary full node (called primary), which is used for obtaining new headers.

+_Remark_: we can't guarantee all witnesses won't follow the same branch of a fork. to guarantee that, we'll need the light client to be connected to +1/3 of nodes, which is impractical.

+### Evidence detection

 After the light client verifies a new header (`H`) it received from primary, it should cross-check `H` with the headers from all witnesses.
 Cross-checking means comparing hashes of the headers.
-If any two hashes (or more) diverge, there's a fork.
+If any two hashes (or more) diverge, there's a fork (on the main chain OR phantom fork targeting this light client).

+1. Equivocation

+  If some validator double signed, the light client should form & submit a `DuplicateVoteEvidence`.

+  After doing so, the light client must stop its operation.
+The operator will be forced to reset the light client (resetting does not imply deleting the data here) with a new trusted header.

+2. Phantom validators

+  If there's a vote from a validator outside of the validator set for that height, the light client should reject the header it came from.
+If it came from primary, it should select a new primary from the list of witnesses and try to continue.

+3. Other attacks (Flip-flopping Amnesia & Back to the past, Lunatic)

-And since there is no way for the light client to detect who's lying to it (which full node - primary or one of the witnesses), it must form an evidence and send it to all connected full nodes.
+  Since there is no way for the light client to detect who's lying to it (which full node - primary or one of the witnesses), it must form an evidence and submit it to all connected full nodes (witnesses and primary).
 The evidence will typically contain a set of diverged headers (including commits for each of them).

   After doing so, the light client must stop its operation.
-The operator will be forced to reset the light client with a new trusted header.
+The operator will be forced to reset the light client (resetting does not imply deleting the data here) with a new trusted header.